 Prashant C. Shah, MD, Joins Fox Chase's Department of Surgical Oncology

-PHILADELPHIA (October 15, 2010) – Prashant C Shah, MD - Attending Surgeon, Thoracic Oncology, Surgical Oncology, has joined Fox Chase Cancer Center’s Department of Surgical Oncology as an attending surgeon in the Division of Thoracic Oncology.
+PHILADELPHIA (October 15, 2010) – Prashant C. Shah, MD, FACS - Attending Surgeon, Thoracic Oncology, Surgical Oncology, has joined Fox Chase Cancer Center’s Department of Surgical Oncology as an attending surgeon in the Division of Thoracic Oncology.
 He specializes in complex thoracic cancer cases, minimally invasive foregut/esophageal surgery, VATS lung and mediastinal surgery, and the surgical management of mesothelioma.
 He also has specialized training in treating patients with many types of benign thoracic surgical problems, such as GERD, hyperhidrosis, Barrett’s esophagus, and achalasia.

 “With a strong training background in VATS and minimally invasive techniques, I hope to work with the Fox Chase team to discover new ways of broadening the applications of minimally invasive thoracic surgery,” Shah says.

 Shah comes to Fox Chase from Brigham and Women’s Hospital in Boston, where he completed Harvard fellowships in advanced minimally invasive thoracic surgery and advanced thoracic oncology.
 During his time in Boston, Shah was featured on “Boston Med,” an ABC News series about hospitals in Boston, Mass.

 “I chose Fox Chase for a number of reasons,” Shah explains.
 “As a highly-ranked comprehensive cancer center, Fox Chase not only stays on the cutting edge of cancer treatment, but also pioneers the newest, most advanced techniques.
 The clinical team’s multidisciplinary approach gives patients access to a variety of experts who work together to offer the most effective treatment strategies.”